-Erie Neighborhood House, a comprehensive social service agency serving Chicago’s metropolitan area and dedicated to promoting a just and inclusive society, is seeking two School-Age Workers, one for the 1347 W. Erie St. (House) site, and one for the new site at 1701 W. Superior St. (Center), who under the supervision of the School Age Site Director is responsible for implementing program and providing direct service to children in a comprehensive School Age Program.
-The School-Age Worker will work 4 hours a day during school days and 8 hours a day (full time) during summer/school vacation/holidays, contingent upon funding.
+Erie Neighborhood House, a comprehensive social service agency serving Chicago’s metropolitan area and dedicated to promoting a just and inclusive society, is seeking a School-Age Worker, who under the supervision of the School Age Site Director is responsible for implementing program and providing direct service to children in a comprehensive School Age Program.
+The School-Age Worker will work 4 hours a day on school days and 8 hours a day (full time) during summer/school vacation/holidays, contingent upon funding.

 - Works with the Director and Assistant Director of Expanded Learning Program in development, planning and implementation of the School Age Program.
 Actively participates with children ages 5-12 years old (5-6 year olds if at the Center Site).